About Us

 The purpose of the CA H&SS SOR IV program is to:

-- Increase access and uptake of MAT services and evidence-based SUD treatment services in marginalized populations and communities with disproportionately high overdose death rates, especially BIPOC, as well as citizens re-entering the community from carceral settings.
+1. Increase access and uptake of Medication for Opioid Use Disorders (MOUD) services and evidence-based SUD treatment services in communities where accessing healthcare is more difficult and with high overdose death rates as well as citizens re-entering the community from carceral settings.

-- Improve MAT provider infrastructure, including appropriate telehealth services, community educational outreach, peer recovery support specialists (PRSS), harm reduction programming, and expanded service hours.
+2. Improve (MOUD) provider infrastructure, including appropriate telehealth services, community educational outreach, peer recovery support specialists (PRSS), life-saving overdose and response prevention services and expanded service hours.

-- Improve patient-centered care and broaden the concept of the patient population from the individual to include family and friends to maximize recovery capital, support family resilience, and destigmatize treatment.
+3. Improve recovery promotion and broaden the concept of the patient population from the individual to include family and friends to maximize recovery capital, support family resilience, and destigmatize treatment.

 In addition to providing MOUD, H&SS funding supports